 How to prevent cookie stuffing?

 Sometimes fake ad blockers and other browser extensions work as cookie stuffers You have to educate the users about the problem as well.
-Ask them to remove the extension that isn’t from the trustworthy resource.
+Ask them to remove the extension that isn’t from a trustworthy resource.

 If you are using WordPress plugins, then do proper research about any plugins that you are planning to install.
 Malicious WordPress plugins can stuff cookies to your visitors’ browsers.
 If you are signing up for a new service or a partner, read the terms & conditions, data usage, etc. completely.

 As the name suggests, the fraudsters inject ads into the site without the publisher’s knowledge.
 It is done mostly with the help of malicious adware plug-ins and apps.
 The injected ads can appear over the website’s existing ads or in places where there are no ads at all.
 The money for the impressions and clicks of the injected ads goes to the fraudster.
 Even behemoths like Google and Facebook are fighting with ad injection.

 How big is the ad injection problem?
 Google says that more than 5% of its users are getting ads injected while web browsing.